guilleng/c-programming-a-modern-approach-solutions/chapter16/exercises/13/README.md

 The statement is legal.
 It assigns the value `RECTANGLE` to the member `shape_kind` of `s`.

 (b)
 The statement is legal.
-It assign to the `x` member of the `point` structure member of `s` the integer value 10.
+It assigns the integer value 10 to the `x` member of the `point` structure, which is a member of `s`.

 (c)
 Not legal, there is no `height` member for `s`.
-To amend this statement and assign 25 to the `rectangle`'s height it should be:
+To correct this statement and assign 25 to the `rectangle`'s height it should be:

 ```
 s.u.rectangle.height = 25;